top of page

 Do I regret nights like that?
 Not at all.
 I had a wonderful time (for the most part) and made friends and memories that have lasted me a lifetime (again, for the most part).
 But was it all good?
 Definitely not.
 And while the downs in your youth always felt like they were worth the ups, as time has gone on and age has made it clear to me that she’s in charge and that she will no longer allow the good to outweigh the bad it has become clear that a re-evaluation is needed.

-The too loud music.
+The too-loud music.
 Not having anywhere to sit.
 The cold.
 The ball-ache of missing the tube/waiting for a bus/not finding a cab.
 And the big one: The hangovers.
-Once upon a time all of these seemed like the acceptable price to pay for a great night out, but as the recovery time increases and the bank balance decreases one must wonder – what does alcohol bring to my life?
+Once upon a time, all of these seemed like the acceptable price to pay for a great night out, but as the recovery time increases and the bank balance decreases, one must wonder – what does alcohol bring to my life?
 And is it worth it?

 Does older mean wiser?

-Over the last few years it became apparent that it was a lot easier to deal with the unwanted 6am small person wake-ups when I wasn’t hanging out of my arse from the night before.
-And it wasn’t just the night before, oh no. Apparently, I went from having no hangovers in my 20s to now having either a) epic ultramarathon-esque vomiting sessions (24-hours being a personal best) or b) 3-day sufferings in which I could literally string my husband and children up from the rafters simply for talking to me.
+Apparently, I went from having easier hangovers in my early 20s to now having either a) epic ultramarathon-esque vomiting sessions (24-hours being a personal best) or b) 3-day sufferings in which I could literally string my husband and children up from the rafters simply for talking to me.
 This was no way to live.
 For any of us.

-Don’t get me wrong.
-I could still function, and all the needs of house and home were met, but I just wasn’t happy while I did it.
-And then the strangest thing began to happen.
-I have spent most of my adult life working in hospitality: cocktail bars, pubs, restaurants, all of these I have called home and been more than comfortable sampling their every wares.
-I knew what drinks I liked for what nights out, I could mix a mean cocktail and had drinking-stamina to put the most seasoned drinkers to shame.
-Hospitality in fact has one of the highest prevalence’s of alcohol consumption (unsurprisingly) and I am sure I personally contributed mightily to that statistic, but as time went on, I began to really (and surprisingly) dislike the taste of alcohol.
+I have spent most of my adult life working in hospitality: cocktail bars, pubs, restaurants, and all of these I have called home, and I have been more than comfortable sampling their every libation.
+I knew what drinks I liked for what nights out, I could mix a mean cocktail and had the drinking stamina to put the most seasoned bar-rat to shame.

 Change takes time